Trade directory · Johns Creek metro · Georgia

 Do I need permits for plumbing work in Johns Creek?

-Yes, Johns Creek requires permits for water heater replacement, new installations, and major repairs.
-Permits cost $50-200 and must be pulled by licensed contractors through Fulton County.
+Yes, Johns Creek requires permits for water heater replacement, new fixture installation, and gas line work.
+Permits cost $50-200 and must be pulled by licensed plumber or homeowner through Fulton County Building Department.

 Q/04